Merchant Agreement Terms

 You agree to submit all Refunds for returns of your products and services that you used Bolt Payments to receive payment through Bolt Payments to your customers in accordance with these Terms and Network Rules.
 Network Rules require that you will (i) maintain a fair return, cancellation or adjustment policy; (ii) disclose your return or cancellation policy to customers at the time of purchase; (iii) not give cash Refunds to a customer in connection with a Card sale, unless required by law; and (iv) not accept cash or any other item of value for a Refund.

-Full Refunds must be for the exact dollar amount of the original transaction including tax, handling charges, and other.
+Refunds must be for the exact dollar amount of the original transaction (including tax, handling charges, and other) or less.
 The Refund amount may not exceed the original sale amount except by an amount equal to any reimbursements to customer for postage costs incurred for product returns.
+Bolt Fees will not be refunded to you if you issue a Refund.
 You will use best efforts to process all Refunds within 60 days after the original transaction date, and you acknowledge that Refunds processed after that time may not be capable of being processed.

 A “Chargeback” is typically caused when a customer disputes a charge that appears on their bill.
 Bolt and you mutually agree that (a) fraud by purchasers represents a risk to the Bolt Services under these Terms, and (b) it is in the interests of both parties to minimize fraud.
 Merchants are solely responsible for any costs associated with Chargebacks unless the Chargeback is a Covered Transaction, as described in Bolt’s Chargeback Policy.